 The ultimate aim is to create a better journey experience for motorists.
 Accurate information is key to increasing motorist happiness.
 Instruments such as variable message signs on motorways provide journey times to the nearest exit, letting users make informed decisions, such as whether to use public roads or toll roads.

 USING BIG DATA

 Google Maps data can dramatically shift the landscape of traffic management by making it more- timely, accurate and cost effective.

 Why: The sheer volume of data alone is staggering.
 We are talking upwards of millions of ‘road sensors’ instead of the traditional static road sensors.

-We use Google’s crowdsourced live traffic data to create solutions that help plan for infrastructure investments, delight the road user by giving accurate journey times and use predictive analysis to anticipate network behaviour and reduce congestion.
+We use Google’s live traffic data to create solutions that help plan for infrastructure investments, delight the road user by giving accurate journey times and use predictive analysis to anticipate network behaviour and reduce congestion.

 talk about your next project